steveio/ArrayStats/README.md

 Simple c++ class for Arduino compute array math for trend analysis.

+Designed to solve problem of maintaining statistics for sensor data sampled at second, minute and hour intervals.

+Similar to https://www.arduino.cc/reference/en/libraries/runningaverage/ with enhancements to answer questions
+- were values rising / falling?
+- by what magnitude?
+- what was rate of change?

 Computes:

 - min / max / mean
 - range (diff 1st to last element)
 - trend (signed count of ascending / descending values in sequence)
-- greatest diff between two elements (increase / decrease)
+- greatest diff between two elements (magnitude increase / decrease)
-- count of consecutive (monotonic) sequence (increase / decrease)
+- count of consecutive (monotonic) sequence steps (increase / decrease)
-- culmulative count of incremental / decrementing sequences
+- culmulative count of incremental / decrementing steps in sequence

-In this version works only with array of floats
+Compatible with c++ and Arduino (ESP32) architectures.

 Useage:
   See examples/